Output planning calculator

 When is this most useful?

-It is most useful when the user knows the space type and area but needs a quick lumen package and a broad product direction before detailed design work starts.
+It is most useful when the user knows the space type and area but needs a early lumen package and a broad product information before detailed design work starts.